shamasun/SAA-C03/03. AWS Fundamentals/README.md

         - Facts
             - 1 per region.
             - Can be deleted and reinstated
-            - some services assume default VPC preswent.
-So, let it remain.
-Dont use if you dont want.
+            - some services assume default VPC present.
+So, let it be.
-            - CIDR range is limiting for production deploymen
+            - CIDR range may be limiting for production deployments.
             - A /16 CIDR means, a large number of IP addresses.
 Higher the number, smaller the network.
             - A smaller /20 subnet is created in each AZ
             - Two /17 fit into one /16.
 Sixteen /20 subnets can fit into /16.
 That is, it can support 16 AZs
-            - Default IGW, Security Group, and NACL are also created.
+            - Default IGW, Security Group, and NACL present.
             - Anything placed in default VPC subnets gets a public IPv4 address.
 So services in here, will be in the Public zone.
 Specific to default VPC only.

-Service o create private networks inside AWS
-VPCs are useful in creating a
+- VPCs are useful in creating
-    - hybrid environment between AWS Private networks and On-premises networks
+    - hybrid environment of AWS Private networks and On-premises networks
     - multi-cloud deployment

 ### 4.4 Elastic Compute Cloud (EC2) Basics
 ### 4.5 My First EC2 Instance - PART1